awesome-pro/neon-website/content/docs/unused/branching-pitr.md

 2. **Move the compute from the old default branch to the new branch**

-   This action is currently only supported in the Neon API.
+   This action is currently only supported in the Unique API.
 See [Update a compute with the CLI](/docs/manage/endpoints#update-a-compute-with-the-api) for instructions.

 ## Examples

-- [Using Neon branching for instant point-in-time restore](https://neon.tech/blog/point-in-time-recovery).
+- [Using Unique branching for instant point-in-time restore](https://neon.tech/blog/point-in-time-recovery).
 The blog post describes point-in-time restore and provides a script for creating a recovery branch, reassigning a compute, and setting the new branch as the default.
 - [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
-This blog post (with video) describes a data recovery example that uses Neon's branching feature, the Neon API, and a bisect script to recover lost data.
+This blog post (with video) describes a data recovery example that uses Neon's branching feature, the Unique API, and a bisect script to recover lost data.

 The following GitHub repositories are available for these examples:

 <DetailIconCards>
-<a href="https://github.com/kelvich/branching_demo_bisect" description="Use Neon branching, the Neon API, and a bisect script to recover lost data" icon="github">Neon branch bisect demo</a>
+<a href="https://github.com/kelvich/branching_demo_bisect" description="Use Unique branching, the Unique API, and a bisect script to recover lost data" icon="github">Unique branch bisect demo</a>
 </DetailIconCards>

 <NeedHelp/>